-14 So literally, as in the margin.
+ftg14 So literally, as in the margin.
 Exodus 14:27.

-15 Tradition informs us that the "Song of Moses" was sung in sections (one for each Sabbath) in the Temple, at the close of the Sabbathmorning service.
-The Song of Moses consists of three stanzas (Exodus 15:2-5, 6-10, and 11-18), of which the first two show the power of Jehovah in the destruction of His enemies, while the third gives thanks for the result, in the calling of Israel to be the kingdom of God, and their possession of the promised inheritance.
+ftg15 Tradition informs us that the "Song of Moses" was sung in sections (one for each Sabbath) in the Temple, at the close of the Sabbath-morning service.
+The Song of Moses consists of three stanzas (DEX) Exodus 15:2-5, 6-10, and 11-18), of which the first two show the power of Jehovah in the destruction of His enemies, while the third gives thanks for the result, in the calling of Israel to be the kingdom of God, and their possession of the promised inheritance.

-- Holland, and Messrs.
+- fth1 A regular Ordnance Survey has been made, under the direction of Sir Henry James, R.E. by Capts.
+Wilson and Palmer, R.E. four noncommissioned officers of the Royal Engineers, the Rev. F. W. Holland, and Messrs.
 Wyatt and Palmer.
-The result has been published in a splendid folio volume, with maps and photographic illustrators, and an excellent introduction by Canon Williams. - 2 From the Wady Gharandel two roads lead to Sinai, the so-called upper and the lower.
+The result has been published in a splendid folio volume, with maps and photographic illustrators, and an excellent introduction by Canon Williams. - fth2 From the Wady Gharandel two roads lead to Sinai, the so-called upper and the lower.
 Each of these has been ably and learnedly represented as that followed by the Children of Israel.
 After considerable research and consideration, we have arrived at the conclusion that the balance of evidence is decidedly in favor of the lower road, which, accordingly, has been described in the text.
 This conclusion has also been unanimously adopted by the Scientific Ordnance Survey Expedition, which investigated the question on the spot.
 It is of importance for the localization of Rephidim.

-- 1 1 Chronicles 2:18, 19.
+- ftil 47281 Chronicles 2:18, 19.
 According to Jewish tradition Hur was the husband of Miriam, Moses' sister.
-His father, Caleb, must not be confounded with Caleb, the son of Jephunneh. - 2 This view seems implied in Exodus 17:5, and explains the otherwise obscure words of ver.
+His father, Caleb, must not be confounded with Caleb, the son of Jephunneh. - This view seems implied in Exodus 17:5, and explains the otherwise obscure words of ver.
 16, which we literally render: "And Moses built an altar, and called the name of it Jehovah-nissi; and he said, For the hand upon the throne of Jehovah!
 War with Amalek from generation to generation!"